jenkins-x/jx-docs/content/en/docs-v3/develop/faq/_index.md

 However since the steps to deploy a kubernetes cluster in Jenkins X is defined in a simple makefile stored in your cluster git repository its easy for developers to modify their cluster git repository to add any combination of tools to the makefile to use any permutation of  [helm 3](https://helm.sh/), [helmfile](https://github.com/roboll/helmfile), [kustomize](https://kustomize.io/), [kpt](https://googlecontainertools.github.io/kpt/)  and [kubectl](https://kubernetes.io/docs/reference/kubectl/kubectl/)

-So if you really wanted to opt out of the canonical GitOps model above you can add a `helm upgrade` or `helmfile sync` command to your makefile.
+So if you really wanted to opt out of the canonical GitOps, resource and secret management model above you can add a `helm upgrade` or `helmfile sync` command to your makefile.
+The entire boot job is defined in git in **versionStream/git-operator/job.yaml** so you are free to go in whatever direction you prefer.

 ## What is the directory layout?